Rocky-pup/doggyhole-ws/README.md

-# 🐺 FoxHole WebSocket Library
+# 🐺 DoggyHole WebSocket Library

 A floofy, feature-rich WebSocket library for Node.js that makes real-time communication as cozy as a den!
 Perfect for building snuggly client-server applications with peer-to-peer capabilities.